graphql-editor/graphql-zeus/doc/src/markdown/basics/use-as-a-library.md

 const jsDefinition = TreeToTS.javascript(Parser.parse(schemaFileContents));
 ```

-### Use in your project to dynamically fetch schema
+## Dynamically Fetch Schema

-This is useful when you need some schema fetched from your GraphQL endpoint
+This is useful when you need your schema fetched from your GraphQL endpoint in-code

 ```js
 import { Utils } from 'graphql-zeus';